MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cross-cloud-scale.md

 Use this pattern:

 - When you need to increase your app capacity with unexpected demands or periodic demands in demand.
-- When you do not want to invest in resources that will only be used during peaks.
+- When you don't want to invest in resources that will only be used during peaks.
 Pay for what you use.

 This pattern isn't recommended when:

 - Your solution requires users connecting over the internet.
 - Your business has local regulations that require that the originating connection to come from an onsite call.
 - Your network experiences regular bottlenecks that would restrict the performance of the scaling.
-- Your environment is disconnected from the Internet and cannot reach the public cloud.
+- Your environment is disconnected from the internet and can't reach the public cloud.

 ## Next steps

 To learn more about topics introduced in this article:

 - See the [Azure Traffic Manager overview](/azure/traffic-manager/traffic-manager-overview) to learn more about how this DNS-based traffic load balancer works.
-- See [Hybrid application design considerations](overview-app-design-considerations.md) to learn more about best practices, and answer additional questions.
+- See [Hybrid application design considerations](overview-app-design-considerations.md) to learn more about best practices and to get answers for any additional questions.
-- See the [Azure Stack family of products and solutions](/azure-stack), to learn more about the entire portfolio of products and solutions.
+- See the [Azure Stack family of products and solutions](/azure-stack) to learn more about the entire portfolio of products and solutions.

 When you're ready to test the solution example, continue with the [Cross-cloud scaling solution deployment guide](solution-deployment-guide-cross-cloud-scaling.md).
 The deployment guide provides step-by-step instructions for deploying and testing its components.
-You learn how to create a cross-cloud solution to provide a manually triggered process for switching from an Azure Stack Hub hosted web app, to an Azure hosted web app.
+You learn how to create a cross-cloud solution to provide a manually triggered process for switching from an Azure Stack Hub hosted web app to an Azure hosted web app.
 You also learn how to use autoscaling via traffic manager, ensuring flexible and scalable cloud utility when under load.